jlduan/fba/docs/tutorials/cellplex/SC3_v3_NextGem_DI_CellPlex_Nuclei_30K_Multiplex/tutorial.rst

 30k Mouse E18 Combined Cortex, Hippocampus and Subventricular Zone Nuclei Multiplexed
 =====================================================================================

-Dataset: 30k Mouse E18 Combined Cortex, Hippocampus and Subventricular Zone Nuclei Multiplexed, 12 CMOs
+**Dataset**: 30k Mouse E18 Combined Cortex, Hippocampus and Subventricular Zone Nuclei Multiplexed, 12 CMOs

 The detailed description of this dataset can be found `here`_.